RStephanH/VPN-Nexus/README.md

 ### Creating the OpenVPN Server and Certificate Authority

 1. **Set Up the OpenVPN Server**:
-   - Install OpenVPN on your server.
+   - Install OpenVPN on the server.
    - Configure the server settings to establish a secure VPN connection.

 2. **Create a Certificate Authority (CA)**: